marad26/ryanAirTest/excercise/README.md

 In order:

-1. To run test you should have installed:
+To run test you should have installed:
 - Java
 - Maven
 - Possibly eclipse

+To overcome "cannont find symbol" errors:
+- Update and refresh project and check again.
+- Check if junit4 libarty is added, if not build path > add libaries > junit4 (in eclipse) and rebuild again.

-2. To run tests:
+To run tests:
 - Open a terminal window/command prompt
 - Open project directory in terminal/prompt
 - `mvn clean verify`

-3. To run tests from eclipse:
+To run tests from eclipse:
 - as maven - right click on project run as > maven test

 - as junit - right click on CardPaymentTest run as > junit test

-4. To generate reports:
+To generate reports:
 - Cucumber report is generated after every run automatically and it is located in \target\Cucumber-report

 - To run tests and generate surefire report without css which is located in \target\site